Introduction to Data Visualization with Plotly in Python

 Data Scientist

-An interactive element to toggle between values and update your plot
+An interactive element to toggle between values and update a plot

 A year slider: